-Someone who does not have grading authority or perceived power over potential participants who can act as an intermediary or buffer between you and the students.
+&lt;sup>2 A third party is someone who does not have grading authority or perceived power over potential participants who can act as an intermediary or buffer between you and the students.
 This person will be the only one who knows which students are participating in the research (you will not), and students will be informed of this person's role before deciding whether to participate.
-With your direction, the third party may do any or all the following: introduce/present the study to potential participants, collect and store consent forms, field participants' questions and/ or de-identify then direct their questions your way and convey your response(s) to them, provide prospective participants with updates/ongoing information about the study, conduct interviews and/or lead focus groups with student participants, etc.
+With your direction, the third party may do any or all the following: introduce/present the study to potential participants, collect and store consent forms, field participants' questions and/or de-identify then direct their questions your way and convey your response(s) to them, provide prospective participants with updates/ongoing information about the study, conduct interviews and/or lead focus groups with student participants, etc.